Azure-Samples/azure-serverless-workshop-team-assistant/3-squirebot/README.md

 ### 3. Bot Framework Emulator

+If you haven't already installed the emulator, you can download packages for Windows, Linux and macOS from the [GitHub releases page](https://github.com/Microsoft/BotFramework-Emulator/releases).

 Start the bot framework emulator and set the url to "http://localhost:7071/api/bot".
 You don't need to set the application id or secret.

 Then type "hello" into the chat, and the bot should greet you.

-You can then type "fetch me my lance" and the bot should prompt you with what size do you want your lance and what material.
+You can then type "Fetch me my lance" and the bot should prompt you with what size do you want your lance and what material.
 It should then return an ASCII lance to us.

 ## 3. How it works

 In the previous step, you started a Function App and a web client.
 The web client is an Angular project.
 Running in its current form, the service connects to "http://localhost:7071".
 This is determined by the `baseUrl` setting in the config file.

 Here's a sample from `./src/webapp/src/app/tasks.service.ts`:
 ```typescript